sambitcodes/articulAIte/README.md

 ## 📞 Contact

 For questions or suggestions:
-- Email: your.email@example.com
+- Email: sambitmaths123@gmail.com
-- Twitter: @yourhandle
-- GitHub: @yourusername
+- GitHub: @sambitcodes

 ---

-**articulAIte** - Empower Your Career with AI 🚀
+**articulAIte** - Empower Your Love for learningwith AI 🚀

 Made with ❤️ using Streamlit, LangChain, and Groq